altescape/dotfiles/README.md

 # .runcom-files
-Runcom files for Vim and Bash
+Runcom and profile files for Vim, Bash etc